devsourav/dChat/README.md

 # Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a Hardhat use case.
+It comes with contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: